-As I put the finishing touches on my contribution to our church’s upcoming fundraising auction—a soufflé cooking lesson and dinner, complete with a basket filled with gear for making soufflés—I’ve been jotting down some notes on the subject and decided to share them with you.
+As I put the finishing touches on my contribution to an upcoming fundraising auction—a soufflé cooking lesson and dinner, complete with a basket filled with gear for making soufflés—I’ve been jotting down some notes on the subject and decided to share them with you.
 Just in case you’ve never made a soufflé.
-Just in case you’re one of those people who have despaired of ever making a soufflé because … what?
+Just in case you’re one of those people who have despaired of ever making a soufflé because…what?
 Because it might come crashing down like King Kong plummeting from atop the Empire State Building?

 Let’s not be so dramatic.
-For starters, all the hype about falling soufflé is grossly overblown.
+For starters, all the hype about falling soufflés is grossly overblown.
 You don’t have to tiptoe around the house, speaking in whispers and leaving doors open that you’d be slamming if not for the soufflé in the oven.
-(If a loud noise could destroy a soufflé, this one would have been a goner after our Prima Donna paraded into the kitchen and meowed long and loud in her best Wagnerian manner.)
+(If a loud noise could destroy a soufflé, this one would have been a goner after our Prima Donna paraded into the kitchen and meowed long and loud in her robust Wagnerian manner.)
 What will destroy a soufflé in the making is cold air.
-That means don’t open the oven door for about 20 minutes after you put it in there.
+That means don’t open the oven door for about 20 minutes after you put it in there–it needs this much time for the structure to set up.
 Simple, eh?
-You can even let it sit for an hour or two after you put it together before baking it.
+You can even let it sit for an hour or two after you assemble it before baking.
 A soufflé accommodates you and your schedule, not the other way around.

 In case you’re concerned about what’s at stake if your soufflé falls, I priced out a basic cheese soufflé (using measurements from Julia Child’s Mastering the Art of French Cooking), so you’ll see that the investment in this dish is minimal.
 These prices are based on a trip to the grocery closest to my house in the Los Angeles area, one that has neither the highest nor the lowest prices in my neighborhood: